Overview

 Included in Your Trip Cost

-- 4 or 5 nights deluxe safari tent accommodation
+• 4 nights of accommodations in a deluxe safari tent

 Not Included in Your Trip Cost